-Here’s a closer look at some of the ways production crews are implementing green practices into their every day work:
+Here’s a closer look at some of the ways production crews are integrating sustainable best practices into their everyday work:

 Produced in New York, NY